Business College of Business

 • Business Core Advanced–Capstone (BCA-C) – 3 hours + 0 hour assessment

 The foundation and intermediate courses are designed to expose students to the various business disciplines.
-The advanced courses are those courses identified for each of the eleven majors, and the capstone course is taken in the final semester of the program.
+The advanced courses are those courses identified for each of the individual majors, and the capstone course is taken in the final semester of the program.
 All coursework for the Business Core (except where noted differently) must be taken for a grade.

 Professional Enhancement Program (PrEP) (4 hours)